 “ Google Trend is a great way to find the trending topics and keywords ”

-is part of the free set of tools that Google offers Advertisers who want to use GoogleAds to promote their businesses.
-You do not need to advertise on Google to take advantage of this tool, however, and it's a great tool to discover keywords ideas since it utilizes data from Google itself.
+The Keyword Planner is part of the free set of tools that Google offers Advertisers who want to use GoogleAds to promote their businesses.
+You do not need to advertise on Google to take advantage of this tool, however, and it's a great tool to discover keyword ideas since it utilizes data from Google itself.

 “ Google Keyword Planner is part of the free tools offered by Adwords for Advertisers to research keywords ”

-A FREE, powerful and perhaps the quickest way to gather a brief keyword intelligence.
+A FREE, powerful, and perhaps the quickest way to gather a brief keyword intelligence.
 At the bottom of the search result page, you will find a subset of related searches for the given keyword.
-In fact, this is my go to tool for keywork research when I need to write a new article for Nilead's blog because it's fast.
+In fact, this is my go-to tool for keyword research when I need to write a new article for Nilead's blog because it's fast.